vondas-network/webglo/README.md

 ...
 ```

-Then, I pasted my GLSL shader, or F_ragment Shader_, into the area where it says Add GLSL Shader Code here.
+Then, I pasted my GLSL shader, or _Fragment Shader_, into the area where it says Add GLSL Shader Code here.

 ``` javascript
 <!-- FRAGMENT SHADER SOURCE -->